MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-scale-and-reduce.md

 ## Related tasks

-- Select relevant and useful features to use in building the model.
-Use the [Feature Selection](feature-selection-modules.md) or [Fisher Linear Discriminant Analysis](fisher-linear-discriminant-analysis.md) modules.
+- Select relevant and useful features to use in building the model: Use the [Feature Selection](feature-selection-modules.md) or [Fisher Linear Discriminant Analysis](fisher-linear-discriminant-analysis.md) modules.
-- Select features based on counts of the values.
-Use the [Learning with Counts](data-transformation-learning-with-counts.md) module.
+- Select features based on counts of the values: Use the [Learning with Counts](data-transformation-learning-with-counts.md) module.
-- Remove or replace missing values.
-Use the [Clean Missing Data](clean-missing-data.md) module.
+- Remove or replace missing values: Use the [Clean Missing Data](clean-missing-data.md) module.
-- Replace categorical values with numerical values that are derived from calculations.
-Use the [Replace Discrete Values](replace-discrete-values.md) module.
+- Replace categorical values with numerical values that are derived from calculations: Use the [Replace Discrete Values](replace-discrete-values.md) module.
-- Compute a probability distribution for discrete or numerical columns.
-Use the [Evaluate Probability Function](evaluate-probability-function.md) module.
+- Compute a probability distribution for discrete or numerical columns: Use the [Evaluate Probability Function](evaluate-probability-function.md) module.
-- Filter and transform digital signals and waveforms.
-Use the [Filter](data-transformation-filter.md) module.
+- Filter and transform digital signals and waveforms: Use the [Filter](data-transformation-filter.md) module.

 ## List of modules